bartdebever/GD7/Portfolio/content/post/generic-asset-pack/index.md

 With this pattern it is also **impossible** for the subscribed methods to return a value.

-### Callbacks
+### Observer pattern

-While callbacks aren't the most used thing in C#, it is a common practise in other languages like Java.
+While observers aren't the most used thing in C#, it is a common practise in other languages like Java.
 This pattern is very similar to the **Event pattern**, the developer has the option to supply a method that will be executed at some point in time.
-Callbacks in software are mostly used to perform actions after another is done.
+The Observer pattern is used to create an One to Many relationship where there are many observers informed of a change in data.

 > When the user clicks the mouse button, perform this action.
 >